Masterpaul562/gamedevteam3/README.md

 ![Goblin](https://github.com/user-attachments/assets/54697b71-e64c-49f5-a00f-c641845eb29f)

 ## Core Gameplay Mechanics
+Combat against hordes of enemies with automatic and manual abilities Control of character movement with WASD
+We will give them a lot of visual feedback like the monsters that will each be different.
+There will also be an audio part when you take damage or heal or do other special abilities.
 ## Story and Settings
+You are trying to escape the dungeon
+Medieval setting in a dungeon with big rooms
+The player will be in a dungeon
 ## Art and Sound
+It will be in pixel art
+We will create pixel art for both the characters and different enemies.
+There will be different kinds/classes for enemies, and the variations will look different.
+We will use background music that fits the theme of the game and will also enhance the gameplay for the player.
+There will also be graphics for the game that fit the music that plays in the background.
+We will have different sound effects for each of the upgrades as well as sound effects for the enemies.

 ## Diffuclty and Progression
+There will likely be a timer and during certain points in time, the game will summon stronger enemies depending on how long you have been playing
+Continuous play experience, but the player and the enemies slowly increase in “level” or difficulty.
 ## User Interface and User Experience
+key binds and mouse
+yes it is easy to understand
 ## Technical Requirements
+Coded in processing
+We will have to create collision detection and it will also be difficult to create a way for the person to stay in the center of the screen while still creating a larger arena they can move around in.
+It will also be a challenge to make the monsters always come directly towards you.
 ## Team Roles and Collaboration
+Paul Tokhtuev: Coder
+Canon Unguren: Coder
+Oskar Szajnuk: Graphics
+Aiden Felt: Graphics
+Axl Dain: Sounds
+Discord
 ## Target Audience
+Targeted towards casual gamers
+It has a low-skill floor and is easy to pick up and play while still having enough difficulty to prove entertaining.